 Gravity (inversion) boots

-These “boots” are heavy-duty ankle wraps designed to work with inversion devices.
-It make it easier to hang upside down.
+These “boots” are heavy-duty ankle wraps designed to work with inversion devices, making it easier to hang upside down.
 Gravity boots run from $50 to $100 a pair.

 You may be able to gain the benefits of inversion therapy through certain yoga poses (asanas).
 These include: